Sachin Tendulkar’s True Blue brand: Cricket legend plans to reach every fan in his second innings

 Interestingly, the legendary batsman has been involved in designing for the new collection.
 Sharing his thoughts about the new Kashi summer collection, Sachin said, “This summer collection is about Kashi.
 I’m sure guys will love it.
 I have seen all those clothes, and I’m loving it,” he said.

-Notably, the brand stated out in 2017 with an aim of garnering about Rs 200-300 crore over the next five years.
-Responding to the progress in terms of distribution and revenues, Alok Dubey, COO – Sportswear & Denim / Youthwear at Arvind Lifestyle said, “We have been focussing on the expansion of our network, and I can proudly say that we are doing very well.
+Notably, the brand started out in 2016 with an aim of garnering about Rs 200-300 crore over the next five years.
+Responding to the progress in terms of distribution and revenues, Alok Dubey, CEO- Arvind Lifestyle Brands Division at Arvind Lifestyle Brands Ltd said, “We have been focussing on the expansion of our network, and I can proudly say that we are doing very well.
 The brand is growing 100% in retail sales and in terms of distribution expansion, even a lot more,” he said.
 Notably, the brand has six stores currently, and more than 100 multi-brand stores.

 “Our collection has expanded according to the needs of the market and we want it to be a brand to reach out to every Sachin’s fan.
 Everyone is truly inspired by the design, the heritage that India brings because, the core belief of this brand is that every story is rooted in design, and design about India,” Dubey told the channel.